MatthieuVeillon/javascriptjourney/content/blog/how-to-not-learn-Javascript/index.md

 switching to dev was a huge increase into my computer hours.
 I feel it painful sometimes to go back at home to practice/learn coding in front of my computer.

 That's where I like flashcards and books.
 Not all resources are equals, and some books are more helpful to sleep than to learn.
-Adjust accordingly to your energy level
+Adjust accordingly to your energy level.

 ##Comparing to other too much##

-We're getting personal here, but during the bootcamp and through my job first year, I realized that I compared myself to my co-workers a lot.
+We're getting personal here, but during the bootcamp and through my first job year, I realized that I compared myself to my co-workers.
+A lot.
 Doing so prevented me to learn from my environment as much as I could as I felt diminished when I wasn't performing enough.

 It takes a lot of energy to manage this kind of emotion.
 This is a net loss that you cannot put in good use to learn from your coworkers or peers.